themanyone/firstpage/README.md

 ## Adding Custom Menu Items

-The menu updates itself, but sometimes it is desirable to add a local file that isn't being noticed by the menu (recognized file types are configurable in navbar.phpx), or add a remote url to the menu, sitemap, and rss feeds.
+The menu updates itself, but sometimes it is desirable to add a local file that isn't being noticed by the menu (recognized file types are configurable in navbar.phpx) or add a remote URL to the menu, sitemap, and RSS feeds.
 There are several ways to do this.

 * Cache the remote content.
-This requires creating a *HTML shortcut*, basically an HTML file containing the necessary `<head data-cache` and optional `data-expires` headers.
+This requires creating a *HTML shortcut*, an HTML file containing the necessary `<head data-cache` and optional `data-expires` headers.

 * Link the remote content.
 Create a *HTML shortcut* with the appropriate `<head data-url="..."` header like we did with license.md.
-The license.md shortcut is necessary to make the link to LICENSE appear in the menu because LICENSE is not one of the file types FirstPage scans for.
-FirstPage adds the shortcut's, title, description, and URL to the menu.
+The license.md shortcut is necessary to make the link to LICENSE appear in the menu because LICENSE is not one of the file types FirstPage examines.
+FirstPage adds the shortcut's, title, description, and URL to the navigation bar.

 * Hoard (mirror) the remote content.
 Copy the remote content to the server and keep it there.
-This may have to be manually updated from time to time, but it's a nearly foolproof way of backing things up.
+Mirrors may have to be manually updated from time to time, but they are a nearly foolproof way of backing things up.

 ## HTML Shortcuts